ShiroePL/ShiroAiChan-on-Windows/README.md

 * #### Uncategorize
   * when i interrupt her TTS , picture with text bubble will appear near her head and say: Why are you interrupting me? :<
+  * retrieve information about events for specified days.!
+THIS NEEDS TO BE ADDED!!
 ## Links

 [ChatGPT API] : https://openai.com/blog/introducing-chatgpt-and-whisper-apis